c2-d2/rase-pipeline/readme.md

 ## Running RASE

-**Running prediction locally.** The RASE pipeline can be executed by the Make command:
+**Running prediction locally.** The RASE pipeline can be executed by the Make command (all steps, i.e., preprocessing, predicting, and plotting):

 ```
 make
 ```